leo-bauer/personal_website/content/project/scraper/index.md

 ---
-title: Mediation and Conflict Prevention Data Project
+title: Scraping the Archive of German Far-right Weekly Junge Freiheit
-summary: A data project on mediation events in self-determination disputes.
+summary: A webscraper in Python to collect text data from Germany's biggest far-right weekly newspaper.
 tags:
 date: '2022-01-01T00:00:00Z'